-- 3. Lower the header to your desired cut height. - Lower the LEFT gauge wheel until it is touching the ground, then continue lowering it an additional 1.5 inches so the gauge wheel shock is approximately 1/2 to 3/4 compressed.
+- 3. Lower the header to your desired cut height. - 4.
+Lower the LEFT gauge wheel until it is touching the ground, then continue lowering it an additional 1.5 inches so the gauge wheel shock is approximately 1/2 to 3/4 compressed.

-Fig. 107 - Gauge wheel compressed halfway
+Fig. 121 - Gauge wheel compressed halfway

-Take note of the height indicator on the LEFT gauge wheel and lower the RIGHT gauge wheel to the same value.
+5. Take note of the height indicator on the LEFT gauge wheel and lower the RIGHT gauge wheel to the same value.

 6. In the combine cab confirm that the sensor output on the AutoMatix Lite monitor is approximately 2.80-3.00V on the left and right bar graphs.
-If the voltage is above this amount lower the header until you reach these values.
-Save the combine setpoint.
+If the voltage is above this amount please check your air pressure and adjust your gauge wheels.